Taking Steps for the Future

-It is a security principle that ensures users are given the most appropriate set of system privileges needed for performance of authorized tasks.
+It is a security principle that ensures users are given the most appropriate level of system privileges needed for daily work.
 Prominent software vendors (such as Microsoft) and federal goverment offices (such as the Defense Department) have endorsed this model as a "best practice" to reduce system damage from accidents, errors, or unauthorized use.

 I'm used to having full administrator control of my computer.
 Why this change?

 In recent years, malicious attacks on computer and network systems have increased worldwide.
-They include the installation of malware, harvesting of institutional data, and intellectual property theft.
+These include installation of malware, harvesting of institutional data, and intellectual property theft.
 Most campus-owned computers were configured to allow users administrator control at a time when these attacks were less sophisticated, -- and their affects not as far-reaching.
 The number and frequency of these threats will never diminish.
-Thus, we must take proactive measures to reduce our exposure.
-There are simply too many vulnerabilities and risks associated with having unfettered access to a computer's operating system.
+Thus, we must take proactive measures to reduce risk.

-Best user privilege is an acknowledged industry practice for reducing security risks associated with excessively high privilege levels.
-A 2009 study conducted by BeyondTrust indicated that a majority of threats posed by that year's reported Microsoft security vulnerabilities could be mitigated by implementing best user privilege principles.
+Least user privilege is an acknowledged industry practice for reducing security risks associated with excessively high privilege levels.
+A 2009 study conducted by BeyondTrust indicated that a majority of threats posed by that year's reported Microsoft security vulnerabilities could be mitigated simply by implementing least user privilege.

-How will best user privilege affect my daily work routine?
+How will least user privilege affect my daily work routine?

-For the vast majority of users, the impact will not be noticeable.
-Best user privilege is designed to allow users to perform normal business functions uninhibited.
-However, users will have limited ability to install software or modify core system settings.
-While at first glance this may seem restrictive, keep in mind the majority of daily work-related computer operations do not require elevated privileges -- few individuals need to install or update applications regularly.
+For the vast majority of users, the impact will be negligible.
+Least user privilege is designed to allow users to perform common computer functions uninhibited.
+However, users will have limited ability to install software or modify important system settings.
+While at first glance this sounds restrictive, keep in mind the majority of routine computer operations do not require elevation.

 How can software be installed or upgraded on my computer ?